Frequently Asked Questions

 As is the case in many countries, Russian universities run on academic hours.
 An academic hour in Russia, depending on the specific host institution, is usually either 40 or 45 minutes, the time in between used to get to another classroom and for you and the teachers to have a mental break.
 In most language programs, when groups are small and there is no need to change classrooms, academic hours are often done in "pairs" with only a short 5 minute break between.
 This "compactness" of your schedule can often be confusing and you might think you are studying for less hours than you are.
 Questions of academic credit nearly always assume academic hours.

 The academic year, with slight variations from university to university, runs from September 1 until approximately June 30.
 As with any university, the first week is a lot of paperwork, testing, and settling in and the last month can be mainly exams.
 It is possible to shorten your semesters to fit the US academic schedule for most programs.
-Degree students and UPC students should follow the Russian academic calendar.
+Degree students and UPC students in Russia should follow the Russian academic calendar.
 The semester break is usually in January for students following this calendar.
-There are several 1-2 days holidays during the year, mainly in November, January, and May.
+A list of state holidays can be found here for Russia, here for Poland, and here for Kyrgyzstan.

 What are the language departments like?